samsaradog/prolog_ttt/README.md

 ## Setup Instructions

 Install SWI Prolog using the link above.
+If you don't already have [MacPorts](http://www.macports.org/index.php) installed, go ahead and do that.
+Then run:

+    $ sudo port install swi-prolog

-Move into the directory where you cloned this archive and type:
+You may get some error messages at this point, and will have to deal with them appropriately.
+Most likely though, you can probably just move into the directory where you cloned this archive and type:

     $ swipl